06393993/vk-layer-for-rust/CONTRIBUTING.md

 ### Format the code

 Presubmit will fail if the code is not properly format.
+Run `cargo xtask fmt` to format all the files.

 #### Rust

-Nightly features in `rustfmt` is used, so run `cargo +nightly fmt` to format the entire project.
+Nightly features in `rustfmt` is used, so nightly Rust toolchain with `rustfmt` is required to format the rust code. `cargo +nightly fmt` or `cargo xtask fmt --file-type rust` can be used to format Rust source files.

 #### Python

 Python scripts are used to generate some Rust source files.
+[black](https://black.readthedocs.io/en/stable) is used to format python code.
+[ruff](https://github.com/astral-sh/ruff) is used to lint the python scripts.
+Make sure they are installed.

+The config for the black formatter is hard coded in the xtask source file, and we don't use `pyproject.toml` to configure the behavior of the black formatter.

 Use [black](https://black.readthedocs.io/en/stable) to format python code:

 ```bash
 $ python -m black .
 All done! ✨ 🍰 ✨
 4 files left unchanged.
 ```

+Alternatively, one can use `cargo xtask fmt --file-type python`.

 Use [ruff](https://github.com/astral-sh/ruff) to lint the python scripts: